-Free online college credit course.
+Free credit course.
 Paid placement.
 Apply today.

 This is a SkillsAdvance Ontario project funded by Employment Ontario to train people with the technical, essential and employability skills needed in the Early Childhood Education sector.